 When you may not need a formal estate appraisal yet

 A formal report is not always the first step.
-If the estate is still sorting boxes, identifying objects, or deciding whether property may have meaningful value, a triage conversation or directory search may come before a full appraisal engagement.
+If the estate is still sorting boxes, identifying objects, or deciding whether property may have meaningful value, triage or directory research may come first.

 Start with inventory organization when property is undocumented or scattered across locations.